-Shares of the Emerging Markets Portfolio may not be available for purchase by all investors.
-Generally, shares will be available for purchase by new and existing shareholders, including investors who purchase shares directly from the Portfolio or through financial intermediaries, and by participants in retirement or employee benefit plans.
-However, the Fund reserves the right to: (1) limit an investor's ability to purchase shares through certain financial intermediaries; (2) limit the ability of financial intermediaries to acquire shares on behalf of their customers; and (3) prohibit any financial intermediary from increasing the allocation to the Emerging Markets Portfolio in model portfolios.
-In each case, the Fund will consider whether additional purchases are expected to negatively impact the Portfolio or its shareholders as a whole.
-If you are purchasing shares of the Emerging Markets Portfolio through a financial intermediary, please consult with an appropriate representative to confirm your eligibility to invest in the Portfolio.
+Generally, shares will be available for purchase by new and existing shareholders, including investors who purchase shares of a Portfolio directly or through financial intermediaries, and by participants in retirement or employee benefit plans.
+However, the Fund reserves the right to: (1) limit an investor's ability to purchase shares through certain financial intermediaries; (2) limit the ability of financial intermediaries to acquire shares on behalf of their customers; and (3) prohibit any financial intermediary from increasing the allocation to a Portfolio in model portfolios.
+In each case, the Fund will consider whether additional purchases are expected to negatively impact a Portfolio or its shareholders as a whole.